PacktPublishing/Building-Natural-Language-and-LLM-Pipelines/README.md

 <details>
   <summary><h2>Get to know Authors</h2></summary>

-_Laura Funderburk_ Laura Funderburk works as a Developer Advocate for Ploomber, an organization focused on improving the MLOps lifecycle.
-As a Developer Advocate, Laura combines her passion for MLOps, SQL, and data engineering, with her love for community outreach.
-Prior to this, Laura held positions as a Data Scientist and DevOps engineer in a variety of settings, including academia, non-for-profit and private sectors.
-Laura obtained a Machine Learning Engineering certification from the University of California San Diego, and a Bachelor of Mathematics from Simon Fraser University.
-Since the introduction of Large Language Models, Laura has dedicated her time to learning how to package, productionize and automate data extraction, processing and retrieval through LLMs and open-source packages, and has found a framework she loves in Haystack.
-When not immersed in building pipelines and engaging with the open-source community, Laura trains Brazilian Jiu-jitsu.
+_Laura Funderburk_ Laura Funderburk is Developer Relations and Community Lead at AI Makerspace, where she specializes in production-grade AI systems using large language models, RAG pipelines, and agentic workflows.
+With a background in AI operations, machine learning engineering, and developer advocacy, she has built scalable NLP tools across academia, non-profit, and private sectors.
+A frequent speaker at PyCon US and AI By the Bay, Laura is also a skilled Python engineer and technical author.
+She holds a Bachelor’s in Mathematics from Simon Fraser University and received the prestigious Terry Fox Gold Medal for resilience and community leadership.
+She remains active in open-source, mentorship, and outreach, helping engineers build reliable LLM applications through writing, teaching, and hands-on projects.